Boutoukoat/Fibonacci-Lucas-sequence/README.md

 The fourth-last iteration costs 3 * S/64 squares, total is 255/64 * S

-.... this converge to 4 * S
+.... this converge to a cost of (4 * S) squares

-This is about 4 * (n * 0.69 / w)^2   multiplications when reaching F(n) and when w=64
+This is about 4 * (n * 0.69 / w)^2   alu multiplications when reaching F(n) and when the multiplier width is 64

 ```
-O(n^2 / 17206 + O(n)) multiplications
+O(n^2 / 17206 + O(n)) alu multiplications
 ```

 In fact, it is 1 multiplication + 1 addition + 2 memory read + 1 memory write on x86-64, where all instructions implement pipelining and OOO execution, all these operations would run in parallel with a throughput of 1 cycle.

-The double and add method has the same complexity than the sequential method, with a O(100) constant improvement.
+The "double and add" method has the same complexity than the "sequential" method, with a O(100) constant improvement.

-# An faster Fibonacci sequence calculation terminated with Lucas sequence
+# A faster calculation of Fibonacci sequence terminated with Lucas sequence

 By setting n = s + 2^k and using Lucas sequences, the end of the calculation can be simplified.